Help! How do I spend my money?

 Low, moderate and high-risk mediums for direct response marketing

-Before we drill down into the three risk levels for your marketing budget, we need to clarify that the focus in this section is on the risks involved in eliciting a direct response using the various mediums, as opposed to establishing brand familiarity.
+To be clear, our purpose in this section is to focus on the risks involved when eliciting a direct response using various marketing mediums as opposed to establishing brand familiarity.
+As we drill down into the three risk levels, we will review the anticipated response and the recommended budget allocation.
 We chose this focus because most dentists are more interested in marketing strategies designed to elicit a direct response from potential patients than they are in more general brand-building activities.

-Internal Promotion: Internal promotion, or promoting your dental practice through referrals from existing patients, is one of the best and most efficient forms of marketing, and a very low risk activity if done correctly.
+Internal promotion, or promoting your dental practice through referrals from existing patients, is one of the best and most efficient forms of marketing, and a very low risk activity if done correctly.
 However, few practices can rely solely on referrals to grow at an acceptable rate.
 It’s also not a good idea to constantly hammer your existing patients with promotional materials.
-BUT, if you are like many dentists, you probably haven’t done as much as you could with this reliable way to build your business, and you certainly shouldn’t ignore its value.
+BUT, if you are like many dentists, you probably haven’t spent enough time on internal promotion.
+You should not ignore the value of internal promotion to build your business.
 This would be a good place to allocate some marketing dollars each year.
 Five percent or less of your marketing budget should be enough.

 Risk level: very low